Irtiza Khalil Farooqui

 Irtiza Khalil Farooqui is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from May 2013 to May 2018.

 Early life and education

 He was born on 22 February 1973 in Karachi.

 He has a degree of Bachelors of Arts.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-119 KARACHI-XXXI in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-119 KARACHI-XXXI in the 2013 Pakistani general election.
 In April 2017, he quit MQM and joined Pak Sarzameen Party.